abelardopardo/ontask_b/docs/Tutorial/index.rst

 .. figure:: ../Ontask_screens/06_data_csvupload_student_list.png
    :align: center

-The *key* columns are highlighted because a workflow must have at least one column of this type in its matrix.
+The *key* columns are highlighted because a workflow must have at least one column of this type in its table.
 Select all the column (clicking in the top element labeled *load*) and click on the *Finish* button, and then back to the
 *Details* page to see the summary of the information in the workflow.

 You can now see the information about the columns present in the workflow as